Heat Mitigation in the Halls

 The humble box fan

 Facing in or out of the window?
 It depends on where the coolest air is.
-Pointing inward produced a noticeably cooler room if it is cooler outside.
+Pointing inward produces a noticeably cooler room if it is cooler outside.
 Also, if you sit in the breeze of the fan, you'll benefit from the cooling effect due to both evaporation and the increased heat transfer coefficient due to force air flowing past you.
 If it is cooler inside, then point it outward to push remaining hot air out and draw cooler air into the room from the hallways.
 When placing a fan in a window in this way, pull the window down on top of the fan making the fan’s open portal narrower.
-If you can’t tell the difference between outside and inside, point that fan at yourself to benefit the aforementioned evaporation and force air effects until the temperature changes in one of the two locations.
+If you can’t tell the difference between outside and inside, point that fan at yourself to benefit from the aforementioned evaporation and force air effects until the temperature changes in one of the two locations.

 If you do not yet have a box fan, your New Student Orientation program may operate a shuttle bus to our local Lindale city area where there are department stores like Target and Walmart.
 You may purchase wanted items there.